microsoft/hands-on-lab-azure-functions/docs/workshop.md

 1. Locate the Function App in the Azure Portal which start with `func-std`
 1. Click on the `Load Testing (Preview)` blade
-1. Click on the `Create test` button
+1. Click on the `Create test` button in the middle of the page
+1. In the `Test plan` tab
 1. Select the existing Azure Load Testing resource inside your resource group and provide a short name and description of the test:

 ![Create test](assets/monitoring-create-test.png)